“Something doesn’t feel right,” Garcia thought to herself.

 Here’s how that happened: Progressives in Washington splintered their organizing efforts in two ballot initiatives in 2016 and 2018 designed to reduce greenhouse gas emissions by taxing them.
 At the heart of the disagreement was whether tax revenues raised from levies on, for example, carbon dioxide emissions from an asphalt plant should be returned to taxpayers, as happens with British Columbia’s carbon tax; or whether those revenues should instead be used to invest in clean-energy jobs and other benefits to communities of color, labor groups and others who can provide broad support at the ballot box.

 Both measures failed by substantial margins.
 (For a detailed look at the standoff, see David Roberts’ piece for Vox.)
-And now, grassroots community groups working on climate change and racial-justice issues are vowing to fight Gov. Jay Inslee’s latest effort to pass cap-and-trade legislation in the Washington Legislature, saying it would go too easy on carbon polluters without doing enough to help marginalized communities.
+And now, grassroots community groups working on climate change and racial-justice issues are vowing to fight Gov. Jay Inslee’s latest effort to pass legislation in the Washington Legislature, saying it would go too easy on carbon polluters without doing enough to help marginalized communities.
 Inslee says he would “put environmental justice and equity at the center of climate policy,” and provide green jobs.

 “The transition to renewable energy offers an opportunity to generate community prosperity,” says Puget Sound Sage, a grassroots organizing group in South Seattle.
 “Our community needs the benefits of the transition to be reinvested back into our wallets, our neighborhoods, and our infrastructure.”